-Teachers are encouraged to give students clear and consistent reminders of our expectations for behaviour and make it clear about what you are prepared to tolerate in your classroom/teaching area.
+Teachers are encouraged to give students clear and consistent reminders of our expectations for behaviour and make it clear about what is tolerated in their classroom/teaching area.
 Students at Longfield Academy know that there will always be a consequence for poor behaviour.

 It is recommended that classroom teachers challenge students about any disruptive behaviour.
-We encourage staff to ask students if they are being respectful, aspirational or caring when giving a student the warning.
+We encourage staff to ask students if they are being Respectful, Aspirational or Caring when giving a student the warning.
 Bringing the academy's core values in the discussion about a student's poor behaviour can be an effective strategy to use.
 When managing any low level disruption, classroom teachers are encouraged to use the term 'choice' when challenging a student about their poor behaviour as this puts the onus on the student.
 By giving students a warning, students are given the opportunity to self-regulate and correct their behaviour so that they can remain in the lesson.